mahithak104-cmd/healthcare-sql-analysis/README.md

 Relationships were established using **foreign keys** to simulate a real-world healthcare database system.

+## Business Questions Answered

+- What are the most common medical conditions?
+- Which hospitals generate the highest revenue?
+- What is the average patient stay duration?
+- Which patients have multiple admissions?

 ## Skills & Tools Used

 * SQL (MySQL)